Colorado Strategic Wildfire Action Program

 Independent Conservation Corps

 COSWAP workforce development grants also support mitigation projects completed by independent (non-CYCA accredited) conservation corps.
-The grant is a cash award of up to $200,000.
+When working with an independent conservation corps, a grantee will receive a cash grant award of up to $200,000.

 Geographic Scope: Strategic Focus Areas: Rocky Mountain Restoration Initiative focal areas and Boulder, Douglas, El Paso, Jefferson, Larimer, La Plata and Teller counties.